PointsDB Architecture¶

 # Extract x, y, z from params for 3D plot

-Pattern 7: Compression/Hazard analysis (per-sample arrays with explosion)¶
+Pattern 7: Compression/Hazard analysis (per-sample arrays)¶

 points = db.query_points(